Yenangyaung Government Technical Institute

-Government Technical Institute (Yenangyaung) YGTI (အစိုးရစက်မှုလက်မှုသိပ္ပံ (ရေနံချောင်း)) is a college under the Department of Technical, Vocational Education and Training, Ministry of Education.
+Government Technical Institute (Yenangyaung) YGTI (အစိုးရစက်မှုလက်မှုသိပ္ပံ (ရေနံချောင်း)) is an institute under the Department of Technical, Vocational Education and Training, Ministry of Science and Technology.
 It is located in Yenangyaung, Magway Region, Myanmar.
 The area of the institute is 11.75 acres.

 History

 The Government Technical High School (Yenangyaung) was opened on 1 August 1977.
 It was promoted to Government Technical Institute on 1 December 1998.

 Facilities

 Drawing rooms and several classrooms are available to all students for private study.
 The library opens from 8:00 to 16:00 on weekdays.
 It holds a wide variety of technology-based books, magazines, journals and past papers.
 Internet and computer access are also available.